NASTAR Resort Franchise Information

 - The Pacesetter’s Handicap is divided by his/her time to establish the time that the National Pacesetter, Ryan Cochran-Siegle, would have skied the course had he been there that day.

 - Resorts have the option to set single or dual courses.
-Race courses should be about 350 meters in length.
+Race courses should be approx. 350 meters in length.

 - NASTAR Giant Slalom (GS) courses must be set with 18-22 meters of space between gates vertically and 4-8 meters of offset.